Who should have the flu vaccine

 It’s recommended that all pregnant women have the flu vaccine, whatever stage of pregnancy they’re at.

-From 1 October 2025, adults can also get vaccinated at a pharmacy that offers NHS flu vaccination.
+- Go to a pharmacy that offers free NHS flu vaccinations.
 Appointments can be booked on the NHS website or in the NHS App now.

 For more information, visit the NHS website.